Transitional Conditional Independence: Transitional Probability Theory

 where $\Kk(Y|T)$ is the marginal of $\Kk(X,Y|T)$. \item $\Xk \ismapof_\Kk^\ast \Yk$ if there exists a Markov kernel $\Qk(X|Y):\, \Ycal \dshto \Xcal$ such that:

 \end{enumerate} \end{Not}

 \begin{Rem} \begin{enumerate} \item We have the implications:

 \item The relation $\ismapof_\Kk$ will be the most crucial one in the following. \item Note that for general $\Xk$ we do not even have reflexivity: $\Xk \ismapof_\Kk \Xk$.
-Indeed, e.g.\ the distribution of the product of two standard normal distributions does not look like the graph of a function. \item We also do not have anti-symmetry, i.e.\ we can not conclude from: $\Xk \ismapof_\Kk \Yk \ismapof_\Kk \Xk$ that then $\Xk = \Yk$ holds, since such variables might differ on some null-set. \item We can fix the anti-symmetry by going over to almost-sure anti-symmetry, i.e.\ by defining:
+Indeed, take $\Tcal = \Asterisk$ and $\Xk(X|W) := \Ncal(0,1)$ for every $w \in \Wcal$.
+Writing $\Xk \otimes \Xk$ for the joint kernel of two occurrences of $\Xk$ we get $\Kk(X_1,X_2) = \Ncal(0,1) \otimes \Ncal(0,1)$, which is \emph{not} of the form $\deltabf_\varphi(X_1|X_2) \otimes \Kk(X_2)$ for any measurable $\varphi$, because the latter is carried by the graph of $\varphi$, a Lebesgue null subset of $\R^2$.
+The general phenomenon behind this is worth stating: whenever a transitional random variable occurs twice in an expression, the two occurrences are \emph{conditionally independent copies} given $(w,t)$, by the very definition of the joint Markov kernel above.
+So $\Xk \Indep_\Kk \Xk \given \deltabf_\ast$ does \emph{not} say what a reader trained on random variables will expect.
+On \emph{deterministic} transitional random variables, i.e.\ those of the form $\deltabf(X|W,T)$, reflexivity does hold, see \Cref{lem:restricted-reflexivity}. \item We also do not have anti-symmetry, i.e.\ we can not conclude from: $\Xk \ismapof_\Kk \Yk \ismapof_\Kk \Xk$ that then $\Xk = \Yk$ holds, since such variables might differ on some null-set. \item We can fix the anti-symmetry by going over to almost-sure anti-symmetry, i.e.\ by defining:

 \end{enumerate} \end{Rem}